liamnaddell/fsdesign/README.md

 As such, we need a mechanism for registering mounts.

-When a user mounts a filesystem, we need to determine which filesystem driver is appropriate.
+TODO: Sometimes superblocks are at weird locations When a user mounts a filesystem, we need to determine which filesystem driver is appropriate.
 The superblock should (e.g. will) make this clear.

+NOTE: I wrote this design before looking up the QNX documentation, and seeing how QNX actually implemented this.
+I think my guesses for how VFS works were pretty good, but the process of registering drivers and sending superblocks diverged significantly from how QNX seems to have implemented this.

 ```c
 //File system driver makes itself known to procnto: